 - The desired outcome from the point of view of the candidate.
 The desired outcome must be permissible within the current regulations.

 3. Procedures for the Consideration of Requests

-It shall be the responsibility of the Head of College (or nominee)/Chair of the appropriate Examination Board to investigate and confirm the accuracy of the published mark(s).
+It shall be the responsibility of the Executive Dean (or nominee)/Chair of the appropriate Examination Board to investigate and confirm the accuracy of the published mark(s).